New South Wales Ambulance: Paramedics

-Primary Care Paramedics form the backbone of NSW Ambulance.
-They provide the bulk of frontline care, responding to all types of emergencies across the state.
-Paramedics are trained in a broad variety of medical skills, gained through either a NSW Ambulance diploma or a degree in Paramedicine.
+Paramedics form the backbone of NSW Ambulance through their dynamic application of skills and expanding role in the community.
+They provide the bulk of frontline healthcare, responding to all types of emergencies across the state.
+Paramedics are highly trained in a broad variety of medical skills to assess patients’ conditions, make quick decisions, and perform life-saving procedures, often in high-pressure environments.
+Paramedics must hold an accredited degree or be assessed to have equivalent qualifications alongside experience.

 Intensive Care Paramedics (ICP) are highly skilled and experienced paramedics, who provide advanced intensive patient care.
 Their extensive experience and training allows them to conduct advanced medical procedures in the field and administer specialist drugs to seriously ill or injured patients.

 Extended Care Paramedics (ECP) are specialist paramedics who take a ‘GP’ type approach to non emergency incidents.
 Their role is to ease the workload of emergency ambulance crews by dealing with non emergency incidents using specialist training and techniques.
-These include prescribing medication, changing catheters, resetting dislocations etc. among many other skills.
+These include prescribing medication, changing catheters and resetting dislocations among many other skills.

 Critical Care Paramedics (CCP) are elite paramedics assigned to the Medical Retrieval Unit.
 As well as intensive care skills, they're trained in Special Operations, allowing them to work in hostile environments such as building collapses, floods, caves, cliffs and remote bushland.
 They also have the ability to perform complex medical procedures and administer highly specialist drugs in the field to patients, under the authorisation of a Critical Care Doctor.

 Duty Operations Managers (DOM) are senior paramedic inspectors responsible for supervising clinical operations and managing crews on shift across each ambulance zone.
 They provide an experienced oversight at complex medical incidents, supporting paramedics with patient management and treatment.
-DOMs are generally qualified Intensive Care Paramedics, with a strong background of medical experience and leadership.
+DOMs are qualified Paramedics with additional formal qualifications in management and leadership, with a strong background of medical experience and leadership.

-Community First Responders (CFR) are part-time and volunteer members of other emergency services trained in advanced medical skills, who respond to medical emergencies in conjunction with Paramedics in remote areas of the state.
+Community First Responders (CFR) are part-time and volunteer members of other emergency services or community members trained in nationally accredited advanced medical skills, who respond to medical emergencies in conjunction with Paramedics in remote areas of the state.
 There are 33 CFR units in total; 11 Fire and Rescue NSW, 11 NSW State Emergency Service and 12 Rural Fire Service, with each unit generally carrying their complement of medical equipment on board existing response vehicles such as fire engines.

+Incidents

+The New South Wales Government has admitted to failings regarding the death of David Iredale, a high school student who died of dehydration in the bush near Katoomba, New South Wales, in late 2006.
+Iredale called 000 several times for help before he died.
+The NSW Ambulance Service Triple Zero call centre was accused of inappropriately handling Iredale's calls; he was not given any medical advice, and operators were accused of being "preoccupied" with obtaining a street address to send help to, although Iredale was in the bush.
+An inquest set up to investigate failings in the 000 system as a result of his death identified serious issues in the practices used by 000 operators.